 Fiverr Is Legit

 In conclusion, Fiverr is clearly a legit marketplace.
-If you’re interested in using the platform as a freelancer, check out the rest of our articles all about getting the most out of Fiverr.
+If you’re interested in using the platform as a freelancer, check out our other freelancing articles.